TheRealKaup/TheRealKaup/README.md

 ## KTech is my C++ terminal game engine.
 It is supposed to work like any other basic 2D game engine, but instead of printing its graphics into a graphical window, it prints them into a terminal.

 ### _In today's world, it is common for new games to release after most of their development resources were invested into their graphics, instead of their game experiences themselves.
 This phenomenon usually causes such games to not be as good as expected by the players, leading to disappointment among the fan base.
-KTech solves this issue by implementing old and primitive graphics that are easy to use, look fine and can't become a huge and complex process in the game development._
+KTech solves this issue by implementing old and primitive graphics that are easy to use, look fine and can't become a huge and complex process in the development._

 ### KTech is currently capable of: